pycogram/smartcoin_mining_app/README.md

 The architecture is organized into clearly defined components, folders, and subfolders to maintain clean separation of concerns and ensure stability in production.

 ### UI Prototype:
-The frontend was first designed and prototyped by me on **Figma** and then developed using React with TypeScript and Tailwind CSS.
+The frontend was first designed and prototyped by me on **Figma** and then developed using Javascript libraries and CSS framework.